-In an unprecedented response to the Covid-19 outbreak, most of the United States and Europe have been quarantined.
+In an unprecedented response to the Covid-19 outbreak, most of the United States and Europe have been quarantined and working remotely.
 Schools from California to Florida have been canceled, non-essential businesses have closed their doors, popular tourist destinations like New York City and Miami have become hot zones, and many businesses have instituted company-wide remote working.
 The following are some key tips to ensure that your staff and customers remain safe during these uncertain times.

 Communication is key

 Team members who are used to working in an office setting may feel too disconnected from the support tools, information, or collegial connections to effectively perform their work.
 Therefore, businesses should incorporate more conference calls and/or virtual meetings via Zoom, Go-To-Meeting, or similar platforms.
 Incorporating some socializing into team meetings will strengthen team cohesion.
 Managers will have to be diligent about productivity, which will require frequent discussions because there will no longer be opportunities for spontaneous brainstorming or casual conversations in the breakroom.

 The team needs to hear from management on a regular basis, especially as economic tensions worsen, to maintain their business connectivity.
 Communication should be kept open, honest, and inclusive.
 There should be frequent email or video postings highlighting the company’s expectations, ongoing plans, and updates to help staff know important operational details, as well as encouraging employee feedback and concerns.

 It is important to make sure you are using reliable digital tools to help you connect with coworkers.
 Popular collaboration tools are Zoom for video conferencing, Google Drive for file sharing, and Slack for instant messaging.